Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/problem-set-using-the-debugger.md

 *Fig. An example of a failing test in VS Code*

 Create a breakpoint in the failing test `test_calculate_total_with_multiple_products` and use the step-into and step over commands to trace through the code and see why the test is failing.
 You can click on the `Debug Test` link above the test function to run that one test in the debugger.

+Once you identify the cause of the failure, adjust the code to make the test pass and then remove all the break points.
+Make sure to run the test to verify that it passes.

+## Summary

+We have now successfully used the debugger with breakpoints, watches to trace through a program and identify both a runtime and a logical error.
+When we have problems withour applications in the future the debugger should be one tool we use to identify and repair malfunctioning code.